drdobbymazz/network-and-system-security-portfolio/README.md

 ### Challenges Overcome

 Understanding why certain security measures exist (like bcrypt's intentional slowness) required shifting from "faster is better" to "appropriate for purpose."
-Balancing security with usability is a constant challenge that doesn't have perfect answers - it's about informed trade-offs.
+Balancing security with usability is a constant challenge that doesn't have perfect answers, it's about informed trade-offs.

 ### Career Preparedness